 The Assessment Committee has reviewed your current Student Assessment Plan.
 We found that in most areas, your Plan approaches or meets our standards.
-The committee would especially like to commend you for the good work you have done in formalizing your informal conversations about student learning.
 However, there are a few areas that need attention.
 Your Student Learning Goals are good and do not need to be revised at this time.
-From your curriculum map, it is not clear at what level each course addresses the learning goals.
+From your curriculum map, it is not clear that all graduating students will make it to the refined level through the required courses.
 You might want to take a look at this.
-We found that your indirect and direct assessment measures are all at the course level, rather than being at the program level.
-Can you find ways to assess your students learning through the Capstones?
-As you can see from the template, we would like more detail about which specific elements of your assessment tools relate to each learning goal.
+We found that your direct and indirect assessment measures approach our standards.
+However, your first two learning goals do not have clear direct or indirect assessment tools.
+In general, as you can see from the template, we would like more detail about which specific elements of your assessment tools relate to each learning goal.
 We want you to include the tools that you will use for direct and indirect assessment (i.e. specific student survey questions and specific references to learning goals on rubrics) in your SAP.
-Finally, although you talk about the process of choosing a different goal to focus on each year, you do not currently have a Cycle of assessment.
+Finally, you do not currently have a Cycle of assessment.
 Please use the template provided in the materials to indicate which goals will be assessed in what years, and using what methods.

 SAP: Learning Goals Department has clear learning goals with outcomes consistently stated in measurable and observable terms.
 Learning goals are present, but only some are stated in measurable and observable terms.
-Approaches Standards Learning goals are stated but none are written in measurable and observable terms or plan offers no student learning goals.
+Learning goals are stated but none are written in measurable and observable terms or plan offers no student learning goals.
 SAP: Curriculum Mapping It is easy to determine which courses complete each skill and at what level.
-It takes some effort to determine which courses complete each skill and/or at what level.
-It is unclear which courses complete each skill, or no curriculum map was provided.
+Meets/Exceeds Standards It takes some effort to determine which courses complete each skill and/or at what level.
+Approaches Standards It is unclear which courses complete each skill, or no curriculum map was provided.
 SAP: Indirect, Direct, Cycle Assessment plan includes at least one indirect measure clearly connected to each learning goal.
 It is clear how these measures will be used to determine student learning.
 Assessment plan includes indirect measures that are connected to some, but not all learning goals.
 It is not always clear how these measures will be used to determine student learning.
 Assessment plan includes no indirect measures of student learning.
 Meets/Exceeds Standards Approaches Standards Needs Attention Assessment plan includes at least one direct measure clearly connected to each learning goal.
 It is clear how these measures will be used to determine student learning.
 Assessment plan includes direct measures that are connected to some, but not all learning goals.
 It is not always clear how these measures will be used to determine student learning.
 Assessment plan includes no direct measures of student learning.
 Meets/Exceeds Standards Approaches Standards Needs Attention Assessment plan provides a clear cycle of goals to be assessed each year, and indicates when all goals will be assessed.
 Assessment plan provides a cycle of goals to be assessed each year, but not all goals are represented.
 Assessment plan provides no cycle of goals to be assessed each year.
 Meets/Exceeds Standards Approaches Standards Needs Attention